GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_history.md

 :::{figure} /_files/cmi/SaltLakesSwap.JPG
 :alt: Complex polygons swapped for mapped polygons

 Complex polygons replaced for large salt lakes in South Australia.
-Original polygons are shown in red in the foreground.
-The polygons that replaced these are shown in the background in blue. a) Focus on the northern edge of Kati Thanda, SA, showing the complexity of the automatically detected polygons. b) Lake Everard, SA.
+Original polygons are shown in red.
+Blue areas show where polygons were infilled by replacement with the Surface Hydrology Polygons (Regional). a) Focus on the northern edge of Kati Thanda, SA, showing the complexity of the automatically detected polygons. b) Lake Everard, SA.
 :::

 #### Polygon names